Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 To see an example of writing a simple graph to a memory mapped file and reading it run:

 `mvn exec:java -Dexec.mainClass="optimalarborescence.Main"`

+## Running Tests

+To run all the unit tests with maven, just run the following maven command at the project's root directory:

+`mvn test`

+To run a specific class of tests, add the `-Dtest` flag.
+For example, to run the NodeIndexMapperTests run:

+`mvn test -Dtest=NodeIndexMapperTest`

+If you just want to run a specific unit test from the a class of tests `<TestClass>`, run the following command:

+`mvn test -Dtest=<TestClass>#<TEST_NAME>`